SnoringCatGames/surfacer/README.md

 for movement between surfaces.
 The algorithms used rely heavily on the classic [one-dimensional equations of motion for constant acceleration](https://physics.info/motion-equations/).

-A machine-learning-based approach is almost certainly the right way to solve this general problem.
+A machine-learning-based approach would probably be a better way to solve this general problem.
-However, since I was dumb enough to implement a procedural approach, one perk is that it's easy to modify to perform better for any given edge-case.
+However, one perk of a procedural approach is that it's relatively easy to understand how it works and to modify it to perform better for any given edge-case.

 #### The high-level steps